 A note on the title & the pleasures of non-gendered vocabulary: If you’re wondering why it’s The Reluctant Parisian instead of The Reluctant Parisienne, it’s not a typo.
 In French, a woman who lives in Paris is une Parisienne, and un Parisian refers to a male.
-However, in English we don’t generally differentiate between feminine and masculine nouns, so a Parisian can be male or female.
-(Also, shirts, trees, and forks don’t need a gender, which makes things much simpler.)
+However, in English we don’t usually differentiate between feminine and masculine nouns, so a Parisian can be male or female.
 Since this blog is written in English, I chose the English spelling for the title.
-But don’t worry!
-When in France, I will not claim to be a Frenchman.

 My books: You’ll find my novels and story collections in English here.